-Success Indicators Actual 2019-20 Target 2020-21 Target 2021-22 The number of vacant premises in town centres: a) Bridgend b) Maesteg c) Porthcawl d) Pencoed a) 65 b) 13 c) 19 d) 7 No targets Bench marking The number of visitors to town centres- footfall for a) Bridgend b) Porthcawl a) 6.3m b) 2.7m No targets Bench marking Financial value of externally funded town centre regeneration projects underway/in development. £15m £13m £13m Total annual expenditure by tourists. £362.69m N/A Bench marking Number of business start-ups.
-475 No target Bench marking The number of participants in the Employability Bridgend programme going into employment.
-334 200 250
+Success Indicators Actual 2020-21 Target 2021-22 Target 2022-23 The number of vacant premises in town centres: a) Bridgend a) 74 Bench To be b) Maesteg b) 16 marking confirmed c) Porthcawl c) 21 marking Committee d) Pencoed d) 7 The number of visitors to town centres- footfall for a) Bridgend a)3,129,858m Bench To be b) Porthcawl b)1,960,919m marking confirmed Financial value of externally funded town centre regeneration projects underway/in development. £13.5m £13m £20m Total annual expenditure by tourists. £146.33M Bench marking To be confirmed Number of business start-ups.
+540 Bench marking To be confirmed The number of participants in the Employability Bridgend programme going into employment.
+401 329 To be confirmed